 8. Start Streaming

 Now, the hard work is done.
 Once you’ve confirmed that everything works as intended, it is time to start streaming.
 On most live streaming platforms, getting started is as simple as clicking “Start Streaming.”

 If you are having trouble getting started, go back through and check all of your configurations to make sure that you have everything properly set up.

 Setting up a webcam live feed is fairly straightforward.
-As long as you have a strong internet connection, a high-quality camera, and a reliable online video platform, you should be good to go.
+As long as you have a strong internet connection, a high-quality live streaming camera, and a reliable online video platform, you should be good to go.

 We invite you to take advantage of our 30-day free trial to test out all our features for yourself.
 Create a Dacast account to started today.
-No credit card required.
+No credit card is required.